What is an Inclined Plane

 - Houses have slanted roofs so that water and snow do not remain on them.

-- Italian physicist Galileo Galilei used an inclined plane to study the motion of objects at a lower acceleration than acceleration due to gravity.
+- Italian physicist Galileo Galilei used an inclined plane to study the motion of objects at a lower acceleration than the acceleration due to gravity.

 - In physics and mathematics, an inclined plane resolves vectors into components parallel and perpendicular to the plane.